coimbrastudios/framework/README.md

     - PlayerLoopTiming events: One for each PlayerLoopTiming available in the [UniTask](https://github.com/Cysharp/UniTask) API.
   - `IPoolingService`: Leverages `GameObjectPool` by making those easily accessible from anywhere.
   - `ITimerService`: Start or stop timers from anywhere with the same precision as `Invoke` and `InvokeRepeating`.
 - Scriptable Settings: Easily access ScriptableObjects from anywhere with option to preload those on the application startup.
+You can also make them appear in the project settings with `ProjectSettingsAttribute`.

 ## Dependencies